 It’s regarded as an all-around great web server.
 While most traditional servers use so-called “threads” to handle requests, an Nginx server uses a more scalable, event-driven architecture.

-This significantly improves the amount of memory needed by the server, even if the data load is relatively small.
+This significantly improves the amount of memory the server needs, even if the data load is relatively small.
 Nginx powers well-known sites such as Netflix, Pinterest, Airbnb, Soundcloud, Zappos, and WordPress.

 Apache is another free, open-source web server software.
 It has been around since 1995, almost a decade longer than any Nginx web server.